malramsay64/Crystal_Melting/notebooks/15_melting_debugging.md

 ## Load Data

-The data on the melting rates has been precalculated and saved to a file.
+The data on the melting rates has been pre-calculated and saved to a file.
 The data stored is the simulation conditions along with the values
 - fraction: The fraction of the simulation cell which is crystalline in nature
 - surface_area: The perimeter (the 2D equivalent of surface area) of the crystalline cluster
 - volume: The area (2D equivalent of area) of the crystalline cluster